jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 ## Format

-Examples may be in four parts:
+Examples may be in three parts:

 * Custom sentence
 * Intent